Microshak/MicroNotes/Consulting/Prinicple.md

+# 90-90 Rule
+When you think you are 90% done you have 90% more to go.

 ## Iceburg Principle -
 Only a small part of an iceberg is visible above water, Hemingway's stories presented only a small part of what was actually happening.